Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 | I/O     | 0.042W (51%)      | 16.7% increase             |

 **Note:** The percentages given are percentages of dynamic power, not total power.

+The overall decrease in power was not expected, however it's likely due to the change in resource utilizaiton, and possibly more effecient pathing between components.
+As seen the logic power consumption decreased by 30%.
+The main thing this could correlate to is a decrease in LUT's utilized, and an increase in multiplexers used.
+In this case, about 70 less LUT's were used, and a little over 100 more multiplexers were used.
+As LUT's are more complex than multiplexers, and were likely in more active paths within the single-cycle design, it makes sense that a decrease in LUT utilization leads to lower logic power consumption.

 # **Challenges**